typemeta/context/README.md

 ### ExtractorByName

-Extractors can be built for more interesting types of context, such as the Java `Properties` type.
+Extractors can be built for more interesting types of context, such as the Java `Properties` class.
 However, unlike `Optional`,
 in order to be able to extract a value from a `Properties` object, a property key is required.